duckyfuz/dPlanner/README.md

 ### Futher Assumptions:
 Doing duty rewards one with points, and the amount of points awarded depends on the type of day it is.

-#### As of now:
+### Points System:
 Monday - Thurday: 1 point
 Friday: 1.5 points
 Saturday, Sunday: 2 points

 ### Features:
 (1) Extras - Punishments carried out on Saturday / Sunday.
 Clearing an extra means forfeiting the 2 points that usually come with doing duty on the day.
 (2) Extras-to-be-done - Individuals do not have to clear all their extras in one month.
 Each person can indicate how many extras they want to clear in a single month.
 (3) Points History - Points awarded from previous months are taken into account when planning.
 (4) Points Equity - After finishing the schedue, the person with the most points and the person with the least points will only differ by MAXDIFF, a global variable in generate.py.
 (5) Availability - Duty schedue will be planned around each person's availability.

 ## Pending Issues: